-The HSBC PGE Loan is 90% guaranteed by the French State and has an initial 12-month term during which it bears no interest.
-At the end of this initial term, we have an option to repay the principal or to amortize it over an additional period of up to five years, during which the HSBC PGE Loan would bear interest at a rate not to exceed HSBC France's refinancing costs.
-We must pay a guarantee fee equal to 0.25% of the €5 million principal amount at the end of the initial 12-month term.
-If we decide to amortize the principal over an additional period, we will have to pay an additional guarantee fee over such amortization period at a legal rate, which will vary depending on the duration of the amortization period, being 0.50% per annum for the first two years of amortization and 1% per annum for the third, fourth and fifth year of amortization.
+The HSBC PGE Loan is 90% guaranteed by the French State and had an initial 12-month term during which it bore no interest.
+At the end of this initial term, we (1) paid a guarantee fee equal to 0.25% of the €5 million principal amount and (2) elected to amortize the principal amount of the loan over a period of five years during which the HSBC PGE Loan will bear interest at a rate of 0.50% per annum for the first two years of amortization and 1% per annum for the third, fourth and fifth year of amortization.
 The HSBC PGE Loan must be repaid upon the occurrence of customary events of default.

 The Bpifrance PGE Loan has a six-year term and is 90% guaranteed by the French State.
-The Bpifrance PGE Loan will bear no interest for the first 12-month period but, following such 12-month period and for the subsequent five years, will bear an interest rate of 2.25% per annum, inclusive of an annual State guarantee fee of 1.61% per annum.
+The Bpifrance PGE Loan bears no interest for the first 12-month period but, following such 12-month period and for the subsequent five years, bore an interest rate of 2.25% per annum, inclusive of an annual State guarantee fee of 1.61% per annum.
 The principal and interest of the Bpifrance PGE loan will be repaid in 20 quarterly installments from October 31, 2021 until July 26, 2026.
 The Bpifrance PGE Loan must be repaid upon the occurrence of customary events of default.